christophergandrud/repmis/README.md

 ### Christopher Gandrud

-> A collection of miscellaneous tools for reproducible research with R.
+> Miscellaneous tools for reproducible research with R.

 ## Functions